 Where a woman experiences depressive symptoms that do not meet diagnostic criteria but do significantly interfere with her personal or social functioning:

-- If she has had a previous episode of depression, consider offering brief psychological treatment (4-6 sessions) such as interpersonal psychotherapy (IPT) or cognitive behavioural therapy (CBT).
+- If she has had a previous episode of depression, consider offering brief psychological treatment (4-6 sessions) such as IPT or CBT.

 Further reading & references